FrankGaLu/Tutoriales/ROS2_eng.md

 ## 9. Create a Multishape Model

-First we need to add a new package called `urdf_launch` from the repository [urdf_launch](https://github.com/ros/urdf_launch.git) to the workspace, and install `ros-jazzy-joint-state-publisher-gui:
+First we need to add a new package called `urdf_launch` from the repository [urdf_launch](https://github.com/ros/urdf_launch.git) to the workspace, and install `ros-jazzy-joint-state-publisher-gui`:

 ```bash
 cd ~/ros2_ws/src